-This golden beet quinoa salad is something I would have never made before this year, but once the idea came to me, I couldn’t get it out of my mind.
+This golden beet salad is something I would have never made before this year, but once the idea came to me, I couldn’t get it out of my mind.

 Last year I did a monthly salad series, which forced me to create a new salad recipe every month.
 The series was so natural to how I eat and I loved creating/sharing those recipes (see all those salad recipes).
 I figured I would continue the practice this year without even really thinking about it.